Grandma’s Lavender Cookies

 Please note this post contains affiliate links.

 Lavender cookies are the first things I remember baking with my grandma Alice.
+We just didn’t do the typical chocolate chip cookies at her house.
 I am sure there was probably a lot of recipes I made with her before, but this is a recipe I remember most.

 I am pretty sure it started with me wanting to decorate cookies with flowers and my grandma ever-so kindly (she was the kindest woman in the world) giving into my demands.